a2life/shogi-board/readme.md

 javascript file like this demo but of course those Kifu files can be stored in the web server and then have server side script
-(PHP based, NodeJs based, etc.,) to create a initialSetup object and serve from the server.
+(PHP based, Node.js based, etc.,) to create a initialSetup object and serve from the server.

 (note) When supplying the kifu from the server,